J-McNamara/j-mcnamara.github.io/pages/questions.md

 - Are parasite-derived [immunosuppressants](https://mcnamara.website/immunosuppressants) useful as therapeutics?
 - Can T cell and B cell [receptor repertoire sequencing](https://mcnamara.website/immunoseq) serve as a "universal diagnostic" and enable the discovery of new drug targets?

+#### Aging
+- Why don't longevity mutations discovered in mutagenesis screens show up in organisms that have been experimentally evolved in the laboratory for long life?

 ### Healthcare economics
 - Are hospital stay reimbursement caps a significant obstacle to antibiotic development?
 - Are American insulin prices a scam?